 What is "Direct" Source Traffic?
 Direct Source Traffic is when a visitor sees a law firm's website offline, on TV, or via Postal Service mailing and types the URL directly in their browser, and there will be NO Referring Site/NO Lead Source other than "Direct."
 Direct and Organic are NOT the same thing and will function differently.

 Does Keyword Tracking cause a decrease in my Search Engine Rankings/SEO?

 Location-based businesses should be mindful of having consistent phone numbers in their websites or it can cause a potential decrease of SEO rankings.
-Law Ruler Keyword Tracking works perfectly in such a scenario and prevents any issue.
+Legal CRM Keyword Tracking works perfectly in such a scenario and prevents any issue.

 Search engines track Name, Address, Phone Number, also known as “NAP” and it is important to be consistent, and/or use Keyword Tracking instead of manually changing phone numbers which the search engines will detect.

 If your telephone number is not swapping, then it could be something simple.
 Have you cleared your cookies, or tried accessing the website in a private browsing / incognito session?
 You will need to simulate the experience of a first time website visitor to properly test it.

 The most important part of testing Keyword Tracking is to simulate the experience of a first-time visitor before testing.
 Otherwise, the DNI.js code will detect you as a visitor to the website from a previous session and not swap out the number displayed with a new one.

 How do I prevent a number from swapping on my website?

 Can I use Keyword Tracking on my Wix.com self-built website?

 You may use Legal CRM’s other Call Tracking Feature which is a single Call Tracking Number for Campaign Tracking and copy that phone number to a Wix.com site.